camunda-community-hub/micronaut-camunda-platform-7/CONTRIBUTING.md

 Open in your browser:
 * http://localhost:8080/camunda/name will return "default" as the name of the default process engine.
 * http://localhost:8080/camunda/definitions will return "HelloWorld" as the currently deployed process model.

+## Persistent Database

+By default, the example app will use an H2 in-memory database which is created on application start-up.
+If you need a persistent database then the easiest approach is to configure the H2 database to be backed up by a file by configuring the data source's URL:

+`datasources.default.url: jdbc:h2:file:~/micronautdb;DB_CLOSE_ON_EXIT=FALSE`

+To reset the database simply delete the `micronautdb*` files in your home directory.

 # Contribution Guidelines